Skip to content ↓

 Steve Barnes - Head Teacher

 I have worked in education for over 25 years.
 I started as history teacher in selective secondary schools.
 I have been a head of department, National Strategies consultant, secondary school senior leader, special school senior leader and now head of a hospital school.
-I am also a serving practitioner OFSTED inspector.
 I have a Master degree in Educational Leadership and am an accredited Local Leader of Education.
 I believe that a person’s history does not determine their destiny.
 We are all capable of successfully navigating our way through troubles in life.
 I also believe that building on people’s strengths we will do more to help than trying to “mend them.”
 I believe that hope is a powerful way of thinking which will change an individual’s life for the better.
 Learning is key.
 Being ready to learn and continue to learn makes all the difference.
 Sometimes learning happens in the classroom.
 I am proud of being head teacher of the Pilgrim school, and I am sure I will look back on this as one of the most positive things I have done with my life.

-Bev Lee - Executive Assistant Headteacher (Pastoral)
+Bev Lee - Executive Assistant Headteacher

 Provision at The Pilgrim School requires a delicate balance between education and pastoral needs.
-As the Assistant Headteacher Pastoral, working closely with the Pastoral Support & Wellbeing Specialists (formally Reintegration and Support Officers), it is my role to oversee Pilgrim’s pastoral offer, helping each pupil to realise their potential, both in the classroom and beyond.
+As the Executive Assistant Headteacher, working closely with the Pastoral Support & Wellbeing Specialists (formally Reintegration and Support Officers), it is my role to oversee Pilgrim’s pastoral offer, helping each pupil to realise their potential, both in the classroom and beyond.
 This means that I have responsibility for behaviour, safeguarding, attendance and the school’s wide-ranging personal development curriculum.

 Prior to joining Pilgrim in 2012, I had extensive experience in the private and voluntary sectors supporting vulnerable groups, promoting self-advocacy and improving the life chances of children and young people.
 Having initially joined the school as one of four Reintegration and Support Officers, we are now a team of eight, recently renamed, Pastoral Support & Wellbeing Specialists, one Training and Development officer and one School Counsellor.
 This shows our commitment to ensuring all Pilgrim pupils receive support, develop aspirations and get the most from their time at the school.